-President Donald Trump’s threats of military action have partially materialized through joint operations and visa restrictions, while French President Emmanuel Macron pledged training and intelligence support following President Bola Tinubu’s December 7, 2025, request.
+President Trump's threats of military action led to joint US-Nigeria operations and visa restrictions, while French President Emmanuel Macron pledged training and intelligence support following President Bola Tinubu's December 7, 2025, request.
 Nigeria resists the 'Christian genocide' framing, as violence continues to affect all communities, stretching security forces and complicating foreign alignments.

 Tinubu deploys army battalion after Kwara State massacre kills 162